andrijrovenchak/dbzk-stylometry/README.md

 *   **`new/`**: Contains unseen external texts used for independent validation of the trained models, including additional texts by Franko and other period authors.
 *   **`.csv` Datasets**: The CSV files contain the pre-processed chunks used for training and testing.
 The naming convention `full[CHUNK_SIZE]_[PROPORTION].csv` reflects the parameters of the dataset:
     *   `[CHUNK_SIZE]`: The target word count for each text chunk (e.g., 200, 250, 300 words).
-    *   `[PROPORTION]`: The percentage of the 'Other' category utilized to balance the dataset (e.g., 64%, 78%, 87%).
+    *   `[PROPORTION]`: The **original target percentage** of the 'Other' category utilized to balance the dataset (64, 78, 87).
+Note that due to word-boundary and sentence constraints during the chunking process, the **final proportions** of these datasets reflect 66%, 79%, and 88%, as reported in the study's official tables.

 ### Models (`models/`)

 This directory contains the sample SVM models trained on character bigrams.
 To prevent overfitting and manage data scarcity, the models were trained using a linear kernel.
-The subdirectories organize the models according to the proportion of the 'Other' category used during training:
+The subdirectories organize the models according to the original target proportions of the 'Other' category:

 *   **`models64/`**: Models trained targeting a 64% proportion of texts in the 'Other' category (resulting in an actual dataset proportion of ~66%)..
 *   **`models78/`**: Models trained targeting a 78% proportion of texts in the 'Other' category (resulting in an actual dataset proportion of ~79%).
 *   **`models87/`**: Models trained targeting a 87% proportion of texts in the 'Other' category (resulting in an actual dataset proportion of ~88%).

+**Model File Extensions**
+The file extensions within these directories denote the specific cross-validation splitting strategy utilized during training:
+*   **`.sav`**: Models trained using random chunk-level splits.
+*   **`.sav1`**: Models trained using rigorous document-level splits designed to prevent data leakage.